MeeteRMobileApp/sle-mentoring/iteration1/it1_ans.md

 Frontendmasters: From fundamentals to functional js OBJECTS AND ARRAYS section only - credentials given via text -

 ##Arrays (Memorize Each)
 **Motive:** Javascript is a small enough language to easily familiarize and gain proficiency within a couple days.
-Doing so will speed your dev process up incredibly.
+Doing so will speed your dev process up incredibly:
-1. Array.prototype.push()
-2. Array.prototype.pop()
-3. Array.prototype.slice()
-4. Array.prototype.shift()
-5. Array.prototype.unshift()
-6. Array.prototype.length;
+1. Array.prototype.push(): Adds one or more elements to the end of an array and returns the new length of the array
+2. Array.prototype.pop(): removes the **last** element from an array and returns that element.
+This method changes the length of the array.
+3. Array.prototype.slice(): returns a portion of an array into a new array object selected from begin to end (end not included).
+The original array will not be modified.
+4. Array.prototype.shift(): removes the **first** element from an array and returns that element.
+This method changes the length of the array.
+5. Array.prototype.unshift(): adds one or more elements to the beginning of an array and returns the new length of the array.
+6. Array.prototype.length: returns the number of elements in an array, that is always numerically greater than the highest index in the array.

 ##The language
  * Some call Javascript a functional language, others call it an imperative language, others an object-oriented language.
 What do these terms mean and which is it?
+ 	* Functional: based around functions; functions are first class citizens - functions can take other functions as arguments and return new functions
+ 	* Imperative: a style that programs by explicitly stating the exact steps the program should take throughout its execution
+ 	* Object-Oriented: program is made of stateful "objects" which support certain operations whose implementation and internal structure is hidden from the outside.

 * The phrase "functions are first class citizens" is thrown around frequently in JS land.
 What does this mean?
+	* functions are first class citizens - functions can take other functions as arguments and return new functions

 ---